tianocore/edk2/OvmfPkg/PlatformCI/ReadMe.md

 ## Supported Configuration Details

-This solution for building and running OvmfPkg has only been validated with Windows 10 with VS2019 and Ubuntu 18.04 with GCC5 toolchain.
+This solution for building and running OvmfPkg has only been validated with Windows 10 with VS2019 and Ubuntu 18.04 with GCC toolchain.
 Four different firmware builds are supported and are described below.

 | Configuration name      | Architectures      | DSC File            |Additional Flags |